 - Huntington disease

-Any way you look at it, Alzheimer’s disease or anything else on the list of dementia causes, can be heartbreaking.
+Alzheimer’s disease or anything else on the list of dementia causes can be heartbreaking.
 Some are reversible or treatable, which is just one reason why it’s important to get a correct diagnosis.
-Reversible or treatable causes of dementia include depression, infections, dehydration, malnutrition, vitamin deficiencies, hormone deficiencies and medication abuse/reactions.
+Reversible or treatable causes of dementia include depression, infections, dehydration, malnutrition, vitamin deficiencies, hormone deficiencies, and medication abuse/reactions.

 If you’re like most people, especially as you age, you may worry about being forgetful.
 You may also be concerned about some changes you notice in your parents or another elderly loved one.
 This chart from Darlene Field might help a little.